-The amount of tax-exempt bonds that may be issued for private activity with a state are subject to an annual "cap" or "ceiling."
-The limit is based on a state's population multiplied by \$100.
+The total amount of tax-exempt private activity bond authority for each state is calculated using a formula based on annual population estimates provided by the U.S. Census Bureau and a per capita multiplier established by the Internal Revenue Service.
 The Revised Code of Washington ("RCW") 39.86 refers to this as the "annual tax-exempt private activity bond ceiling;" however it is generally referred to in the state as "Bond Cap."
-RCW 39.86.120 provides for the initial allocation of Bond Cap as follows: